About Stars Behavioral Health Group

 - Santa Clara County

-Today we offer a full continuum of community- and facility-based behavioral health and social services programs, as well as special education nonpublic schools and the Stars Training Academy which provides clinical practices trainings throughout the USA and in other countries.
+Today we offer a full continuum of community- and facility-based behavioral health and social services programs, as well as special education nonpublic schools and the Stars Training Academy which provides clinical practices trainings throughout the USA, as well as for SBHG agencies’ staffs.
 Intensive services include day treatment, crisis stabilization, crisis residential treatment, and acute and subacute inpatient treatment.
 We provide our clinically sound services through contracts with county mental health, child welfare, and juvenile justice departments, as well as with public school districts.

 In 2010, SBHG became an (ESOP) Employee Stock Ownership Program and is 100% owned by its employees.